Arthur's Pass (mountain pass): History

 For hundreds of years Māori had crossed the Southern Alps by every pass free of snow in the summer months.
 The reason for making this difficult journey was greenstone (pounamu), highly prized both for its hardness and beauty and found only on the West Coast of the South Island.
-By the time Europeans arrived, the only pass in regular use was is now known as Harper Pass, north of Arthur's Pass.
-When Leonard Harper was led in 1857 by Māori guides across the pass which now bears his name, Tarapuhi, chief at the Māori settlement of Māwhera (now Greymouth), told him about a route across the mountains at the head of the Otira River that had not been used in living memory.
+By the time Europeans arrived, the only pass in regular use was the one now known as Harper Pass, north of Arthur's Pass.
+When Leonard Harper was led in 1857 by Māori guides across the pass which now bears his name, Tarapuhi, chief at the Māori settlement of Māwhera (now Greymouth), told him about a route across the mountains at the head of the Ōtira River that had not been used in living memory.
 Bad weather prevented Harper from exploring it on his return journey.

 In 1860 writer and explorer Samuel Butler had seen a pass at the head of the Bealey Valley, but was travelling alone and did not want to leave his horse unattended so "shirked investigation".

 In 1864 Arthur Dudley Dobson (1841–1934) along with his brother Edward were the first Europeans to cross the pass.
 In 1863 Dobson went to the mostly unexplored West Coast for seven months of survey work.
 His area of work extended from the Grey River to Abut Head, and inland up to the Main Divide.
 His brother Edward, meanwhile, was clearing a rough track over Harper Pass.
 Arthur Dobson returned to Christchurch and reported his findings to the chief surveyor, Thomas Cass.